Secured Credit Card is a Good Way to Rebuild Your Credit

 Are They Reporting the Credit Line as Secured?

 If you get a card which reports to the credit bureaus that it is a secured card, your credit score will also take a hit, even if you are paying on time.
-So make sure they are not reporting your line of credit this way.
-There are so many products being offered by banks, so we have done some of the homework for you by putting together a list of secured credit cards we recommend.
-We hope you find one that fits your needs and your budget.
+Make sure they are not reporting your line of credit this way.
+There are so many products being offered by banks and we hope you find one that fits your needs and your budget.